Choquequirao Trek To Machu Picchu 9 Days

 Highest Elevation: 2,900 m / 9,514 ft

-Enjoy the magical sunrise over the mysterious Choquequirao.
+Highlight of the Day: Witness a magical sunrise illuminating the mysterious Choquequirao.

 Meals: Breakfast, lunch, and dinner.